jjangga0214/node-configs/packages/jest-config/README.md

 export default {
   ...produceConfig({ tsConfig }),
-  // You can override other fields as well.
+  // And possibly override other fields.
   // transform: {
   //   '.(ts|tsx)': 'ts-jest',
   // },
-};
+}
 ```

 ### For a monorepo